Gabapentin Uses and Side Effects

 Some people have a persistent, dry cough that doesn’t respond to typical treatments.
 This can be due to nerve hypersensitivity rather than lung problems.
 It calms the irritated nerves in the throat that are triggering the cough.
 It’s used when other treatments (like allergy meds, acid reflux meds, or inhalers) haven’t worked.

 I have been taking gabapentin for a Neurogenic Cough - one pill, three times daily - so far it's the only thing that has helped my cough.
-I was taking this 3 times a day but tapered off to twice a day (I don't like the side effects) and it is still helping the cough.
+I was taking this 3 times a day but tapered off to less during the day (I don't like the side effects) and it is still helping the cough.

 Anxiety or Mood Issues (Off-Label Use)